daltonschool/MountainPathProject/README.md

    Checkpoint: After this step, the Lowest Elevation and Highest Elevation will print to the console.
 1. Draw the map by completing the function drawMap().

-   Checkpoint: After this step, the graphics panel will fill out and look like this:
+   Checkpoint: After this step, the graphics panel will look like this:
    ![Graphics panel][graphics-panel.png]